 This final bit of Melinda's post sang to me.
 I've watched it four times already and will do so again and again until I can recite it.
 The message of Elder Uchtdorf was just what I needed to hear today: hope.

+The more you trust and rely upon the spirit, the greater your capacity to create.
 I love that, and I have found it to be so true in my creative efforts.
 May we all ever remember to rely upon the creator's spirit as we give birth to our own creations.